microsoft/FluidExamples/react-demo/README.md

 Concepts you will learn:

 1. How to integrate Fluid into a React application
-2. How to run and connect your application to a local Fluid service (Tinylicious)
+2. How to run and connect your application to a local Fluid service (`@fluidframework/azure-local-service`)
 3. How to create and get Fluid Containers and collaborative objects
 4. How to use a [SharedMap distributed data structure (DDS)](https://fluidframework.com/docs/data-structures/map/) to sync data between connected clients